t-harvey/JerryGen/docs/tutorial_part1.md

 Now, the body of `calculate` uses the `Teacher_Feedback` interface that is stored in the `native_object` variable.
-Its single operation has a name that can be derived from its WebIDL file (remember that we have to add the `self` pointer – here, the object stored in the `Native_Object`) :
+Its single operation has a name that can be derived from its WebIDL file (remember that we have to add the `this` pointer – here, the object stored in the `Native_Object`) :

 ``` syntaxhighlighter-pre